The Early College at Guilford: Academics

 Students at the Early College at Guilford follow a rigorous academic schedule throughout all four years.
 Underclassmen (freshmen and sophomores) take almost all honors and AP classes.
 Classes are taught on a modified block schedule with holidays that align with Guilford County Schools’ schedule.
 Most students say that sophomore year is the hardest with a very rigorous schedule.
-That year, students can take up to 7 AP courses in both semesters, with AP US History, AP Environmental Science, AP English Language and Composition as required courses and electives including AP Calculus AB, AP Calculus BC, AP Psychology and AP Statistics.
+That year, students can take up to 7 AP courses in both semesters, with AP US History, AP Environmental Science, AP English Language and Composition as required courses and electives including AP Calculus AB, AP Calculus BC, AP Psychology, AP Macroeconomics and AP Statistics.
 Freshmen are required to take the PSAT while sophomores are required to take the PSAT, the Pre-ACT and the March SAT.
 The AP Exam pass rate in 2022 was 99%.

 Upperclassmen are dually enrolled in both the Guilford County school system as juniors (and then seniors), and in Guilford College as freshmen (and then sophomores in their second year).
 Often, the number of AP Classes taken as underclassmen allows students to register as sophomores and juniors at Guilford College.
 Juniors and seniors take Guilford College classes, which count towards their remaining high school credits, and can often be transferred to other educational institutions.
 If a student remains at Guilford College after graduating from the Early College, the credits they received for their two final years will transfer towards their undergraduate requirements.

 Students are not ranked at ECG in order to foster cooperation and collaboration among students and to allow students to focus on learning material.
 Student GPA is calculated per North Carolina state guidelines on a standard 4 point scale with an extra 0.5 quality point given for honors courses and an extra 1.0 quality point for AP or college courses.

 Academic Achievement

 In 2022, the average SAT score was 1468 of 1600, the highest of all North Carolina public high schools.
 In 2021, the average SAT score was 1452 of 1600, again the highest of all North Carolina public high schools.

-The Early College at Guilford was ranked 35th nationally by U.S. News & World Report in 2022 as well as the best public school in North Carolina and the #9 STEM school in the United States.
+The Early College at Guilford was ranked #1 nationally by U.S. News & World Report in 2023; that year, it was also placed as the best public school in North Carolina and the #9 STEM school in the United States.
+In 2022, ECG was placed 35th in the nation by U.S. News & World Report and was ranked as the best public school in North Carolina and the #9 STEM school nationally.

 Newsweek ranked the Early College at Guilford 7th on its annual list of the top 500 STEM High Schools in 2020.
 In 2010, Newsweek magazine listed ECG as one of "The Nation's Most Elite Public High Schools".
 Newsweek also ranked ECG at 5th on its annual list of America's Best High Schools in 2016, making it the top high school in North Carolina in 2016.